the-events-calendar/tribe-common/readme.txt

 * Tweak - Allow deletion of non persistent keys from Tribe__Cache handling.
 [ET-917]
 * Fix - Prevent items without children to be marked as groups in SelectWoo UI.
 [CE-106]
+* Fix - Update the MomentJS version to 2.19.3 for the `tribe-moment` asset.
+[BTRIA-574]

 = [4.12.12] 2020-10-22 =